Page for Parents

 *Encourage your student to come to see me when they are struggling or if they are concerned about their grade.
 I am at school almost every morning by 6:15 am and many afternoons.
 I also make myself available during the school day whenever possible.
 Most students only need one or two help sessions to get on the right track.
 I have found that once a student comes even one time they are more likely to ask questions during class time and/or come to see me with "quick" questions or for more substantial help.
 As a result, not only does their grade improve, but also how they feel about putting in the effort.
 Please know that if your or your student send an e-mail after school hours, I often do not receive it until the next day.

 *If your student is feeling overwhelmed or having difficulty earning a satisfactory grade, please schedule an appointment for us to sit down .
 The most productive meetings include the student - this may seem intimidating to the student, but they walk away with a better understanding of all the concerns and what they can do to improve their experience.

 Students who attend class, study, remain organized and turn things in on time, will not only learn chemistry but will also become better problem solvers.
 Over the years, it seems that students with strong study skills have the most consistent success in high school Chemistry.
 Quite often, struggling students just need some encouragement and strategies to stay on track.
 Sometimes, however, Chemistry is tough for a student to "see" and they really do need extra help to get through.
-I am available (for free to my own students) and there are a number of excellent tutors that you can hire for an hourly fee (although by district policy, I am not permitted to recommend anyone).
+I am available (for free to CC students), I often have TAs available for tutoring, NHS has tutors and, as a last resort, there are a number of excellent tutors that you can hire for an hourly fee (although by district policy, I am not permitted to recommend anyone).